evapachetti/evapachetti/README.md

 <h1 align="center">Hi, I'm Eva!</h1>
 <h3 align="center">My research topic focuses on developing AI tools for medical image analysis</h3>

-- 🌱 I’m a PhD student in Information Engineering at the University of Pisa
+- 🌱 I’m a PhD candidate in Information Engineering at the University of Pisa

-- 👩‍🔬 And a graduate fellow at the Institute of Information Science and Technologies in Pisa
+- 👩‍🔬 And a Machine Learning Engineer at mediaire
 - 📄 Look at my publications on **[Google Scholar](https://scholar.google.com/citations?user=1e8A5YIAAAAJ&hl=it)**